Holocaust Books You Should Read

 English Edition of Borowski’s Work

 Tadeusz Borowski’s nightmarish collection, This Way to the Gas, Ladies and Gentlemen, offers a stark portrayal of life in Auschwitz through the eyes of Tadek, a political prisoner.
-Borowski’s stories are particularly good at exploring the complex dynamics among prisoners, exposing the harsh survival tactics and moral compromises made.
+Borowski’s stories examine the complex dynamics among prisoners, exposing the harsh survival tactics and the moral compromises they entailed.

-With biting satire and the blackist of humour, the stories reveal the everyday horrors of camp life, making it a poignant reminder of the depths of despair of those caught up in the whirlwind of history.
+With biting satire and the blackest of humour, the stories reveal the everyday horrors of camp life, making it a poignant reminder of the depths of despair of those caught up in the whirlwind of history.
+Tragically, Tadeusz Borowski took his own life in 1951 at the age of just 28; the trauma of the Holocaust was too much for him to bear.
+As with every victim of the Holocaust, one wonders what Borowski’s life would have looked like in a world absent from Nazism, how many masterful books would he have penned had his life not been cut short?

 Amis in 2014

-Time’s Arrow by Martin Amis presents a haunting narrative of a Holocaust doctor’s life, told in reverse chronology.
-This inventive storytelling technique not only disorients but forces a reexamination of morality and human nature.
-As we journey backward through the protagonist’s life, witnessing the inversion of cause and effect, Amis masterfully exposes the absurdity and horror of the Holocaust in a manner that challenges traditional narrative forms.
+Time’s Arrow by Martin Amis brings an element of science fiction to WW2 to craft the haunting narrative of a Holocaust doctor’s life, told in reverse chronology.
+This inventive storytelling technique – previously employed by Kurt Vonnegut in his masterpiece, Slaughterhouse-Five – not only disorients but forces an uncanny reexamination of morality and human nature from the reader.
+As we journey backwards through the protagonist’s life, witnessing the inversion of cause and effect, Amis exposes the absurdity and horror of the Holocaust.

 “What is it with them, the human beings?
 I suppose they remember what they want to remember.” — Time’s Arrow